 In Japan, autopsy and brain storage has been allowed in some limited situations or individuals, which has been indicated by a national law.
-According to this law of autopsy and human dead body storage (1949), autopsy and dead body storage should 4 be done by officially autopsy-qualified individuals assigned by the Ministry of Health, Welfare and Labor in Japan, and by professors and associate professors of departments of anatomy, legal medicine, and pathology.
-In Japan, under this law, autopsy qualification can be submitted only by medical doctors or dentist assigned by the Ministry of Health, Welfare and Labor in Japan, whereas some professors or associate professors of anatomical department, who are autopsy-qualified do not have qualification of medical doctor (MD) or dentist.
-Thus, in Japan, human brain samples have been far accessible for officially autopsy-qualified researchers, the number of which is limited.
+According to this law of autopsy and human dead body storage (1949), autopsy and dead body storage should be done by officially autopsy-qualified individuals assigned by the Ministry of Health, Welfare and Labor in Japan, or by professors and associate professors of departments of anatomy, legal medicine, and pathology.
+In Japan, under this law, autopsy qualification can be submitted only by medical doctors or dentist assigned by the Ministry of Health, Welfare and Labor in Japan.
+Some professors or associate professors of anatomical department, who are autopsy-qualified do not have qualification of medical doctor (MD) or dentist.
+Thus, in Japan, human brain samples have been far accessible for officially autopsy-qualified researchers, the number of which is limited approximately 500.

-Further, Japanese system has not yet allowed legal autopsy brains to be used by researchers other than the field of legal medicine.
+Further, being different from US, Japanese system has not yet allowed legal autopsy brains to be used by researchers other than the field of legal medicine.
 This has long been another obstacle for researchers in the field other than legal medicine, because control samples in pathophysiological studies in order to compare pathological findings with healthy ones are hard to obtain in autopsy other than legal medicine.
-Then, needs of some amendment of Japanese law for autopsy and dead body storage has been mentioned in view point to promote brain research and establishing brain banks.
-Problems of Utsunomiya Hospital and of human right In history of Japanese psychiatry, problems of Utsunomiya Hospital (1960's ~), manifested in 1983, caused serious incredulity to psychiatric research and medicine.
-It was reported that 2 patients died due to violence of nurses, however, in addition, numerous illegality, violence, and acts with infringement of human right [3] were also 5 reported.
-It was known that autopsy had been done by "no" autopsy-qualified individuals for example nurses in Utsunomiya Hospital.
-Psychiatric department in Tokyo University had ties up with Utsunomiya Hospital, and published numerous medical articles by using data obtained from psychiatric patients of this hospital [4].
-Severity of these problems remain to influence on activities in the field of Japanese Biological Psychiatry, even after amendment of the law on mental health in 1987, aimed at protecting patients' human right.
+For this, needs of some amendment of Japanese law for autopsy and dead body storage has been mentioned in view point to promote brain research and establishing brain banks.
+Nevertheless, this problem remains unsolved.

+Problems of Utsunomiya Hospital and of Human Right

+In history of Japanese psychiatry, problems of Utsunomiya Hospital (1960's~), manifested in 1983, caused serious incredulity to psychiatric research and psychiatric medicine.
+It was reported that 2 patients died due to violence of nurses, however, in addition, numerous illegality, violence, and acts with infringement of human right [3] were also reported.
+It was known that autopsy had been done by "no" autopsyqualified individuals such as nurses of Utsunomiya Hospital.
+Psychiatric department of Tokyo University had ties up with Utsunomiya Hospital, and published numerous medical articles by using data obtained from psychiatric patients of this hospital [4].
+Severity of these problems remain to influence on activities in the field of Japanese Biological Psychiatry, even after amendment of the Law of Mental Health in 1987 aimed at protecting patients' human right.